ethanluoeng/Wise-Whale-Chatbot/README.md

-# 🐋 The Deep Oracle
+# 🐋 The Wise Old Whale
 An AI-powered companion that speaks with the wisdom of the currents and the patience of the tides.
 This chatbot utilizes the Gemini API to deliver profound, whale-like insights through a modern, fluid interface.

 ## 🌊 The Concept